 Now, the message is ready for the timer.

 After entering an email address, add the campaign end date.
 You can set a date that’s up to a month out.
 Paper Culture’s sale already ended, so let’s choose a future date just to illustrate how the timer works.
+(Remember to keep time zones in mind as you choose your end date and time; Sendtric can help you with this step.)

 Then, copy the code from the text box and paste it into the HTML content block.